-- Developmental Hard Costs: HOME funds may be used for the actual cost of constructing or rehabilitating housing.
-Eligible costs include demolition of existing structures and improvements to the project site that are in keeping with improvements of surrounding, standard projects, and costs to make utility connections.
-HOME funds cannot be used for offsite infrastructure costs, including any costs associated with extending infrastructure to the project site. - Acquisition Costs: HOME funds may be used for the costs of acquiring improved or unimproved real property. - Related Soft Costs: HOME funds may be used for other reasonable and necessary costs incurred by the owner and associated with the financing or development (or both) of new construction, rehabilitation, or acquisition of housing assisted with HOME funds.
-These costs include, but are not limited to: - Architectural, engineering, or related professional services required to prepare plans, drawings, specifications, or work write-ups. - Costs to process and settle financing for a project, such as private lender origination fees, credit reports, fees for title evidence, fees

-- for recordation and filing of legal documents, building permits, attorney fees, private appraisal fees and fees for an independent cost estimate, builders, or developer fees. - Costs of a project audit. - Costs to provide information services such as affirmative marketing and fair housing information to prospective homeowners and tenants. - Costs for new construction or substantial rehabilitation, the cost of funding an initial operating deficit reserve, which is a reserve to meet any shortfall in project income during the period of project run up and which may only be used to pay operating expenses, reserve for replacements and debt service. - Relocation Costs: HOME funds may be used for the costs of relocation payments and other relocation assistance for permanent or temporarily relocating individuals, families, businesses, non-profit organizations, and farm operation where assistance is required. - HOME funds may not be used for furniture, fixtures, and equipment (aka FEE) which are personal rather than real property. - CHDO Operating Expenses - Total HOME Assisted costs: HOME funds may be used to pay for all expenses from developmental hard costs through CHDO operating expenses. - Total Number of HOME Assisted Units: HOME funds may be used to pay for the costs of the total number of units that will be assisted with HOME funds. - HOME Costs per Unit: HOME funds may be used for the total HOME costs divided by the total number of HOME assisted units.
+- Acquisition of property Acquisition of existing standard property, or substandard property in need of rehabilitation, is eligible as part of either a homebuyer program or a rental housing project.
+After acquisition, rental unis must meet HOME rental occupancy, affordability and lease requirements. - Acquisition of vacant land HOME funds may be used for acquisition of vacant land only if construction will begin on a HOME project within 12 months of purchase.
+Land banking is prohibited. - Demolition Demolition of an existing structure may be funded through HOME only if construction will begin on a HOME project within 12 months. - Related Soft Costs: HOME funds may be used for other reasonable and necessary costs incurred by the owner and associated with the financing or development (or both) of new construction, rehabilitation, or acquisition of housing assisted with HOME funds.
+These costs include, but are not limited to: - Architectural, engineering, or related professional services required to prepare plans, drawings, specifications, or work write-ups. - Costs to process and settle financing for a project, such as private lender origination fees, credit reports, fees for title evidence, fees - o for recordation and filing of legal documents, building permits, attorney fees, private appraisal fees and fees for an independent cost estimate, builders, or developer fees. - Costs of a project audit. - Costs to provide information services such as affirmative marketing and fair housing information to prospective homeowners and tenants. - Costs for new construction or substantial rehabilitation, the cost of funding an initial operating deficit reserve, which is a reserve to meet any shortfall in project income during the period of project run up and which may only be used to pay operating expenses, reserve for replacements and debt service. - Relocation Costs: HOME funds may be used for the costs of relocation payments and other relocation assistance for permanent or temporarily relocating individuals, families, businesses, non-profit organizations, and farm operation where assistance is required in a HOME project. - HOME funds may not be used for furniture, fixtures, and equipment (aka FEE) which are personal rather than real property.